codeyu/cross-multi/README.md

 ## How to compile your own version

-Install docker and run `make` to build.
+Clone the repo and run `make` to build.
 Run `make shell` to test the instance.

 ## Supported target triplets